mzkhawari/my-new-app-zenfi-test/README.md

                 that is shared in both shell & detail-user app.

-both of them is  provided for enfi test.
+both of them is  provided for zenfi test.